Dynamics of collective minds in online communities: Influences on collective minds

-Consider the case where the editorial board covers more news about the bad side effects of vaccines because the community shows great interest in it, while intentionally not publishing other news about vaccine safety.
-This is an example of alignment: editorial policies that line up news coverage with what the community already believes are the most important topics.
-This can be viewed as selection bias by omission \cite{Rodrigo-Gines2024}, in the sense that there are events in the world that are not presented to the community.
-As a result, individuals are exposed primarily to information that reinforces their existing beliefs, creating a feedback loop that strengthens those beliefs and excludes contradictory information.

-In our model, alignment is represented by an increase in filter strength ($\lambda_f$) that determines the news items selected for publication \ref{fig:4}a.
-Starting from $\lambda_f=0.2$, we investigate how alignment affects the community semantic network by increasing $\lambda_f$ to $0.8$ and how quickly its effect can be reversed by reducing the filter strength again.
-We investigate the Kendall-tau rank distance between the general semantic network and the comment network (the current instantiation of the community semantic network) in two scenarios.
-In one scenario, the community semantic network is initially the same as the general one (Fig. \ref{fig:4}b), and in the other, it is initially far from it (Fig. \ref{fig:4}c).

-In general, without any influences, the initially same community semantic network moves away from the general semantic network over time, due to the stochasticity of the comment generation process.
-In contrast, the initially far community semantic network moves closer to the general semantic network due to the event generation process (Fig. \ref{fig:1}).
-The resulting baseline behavior is shown by dashed lines in Fig. \ref{fig:4}b-c (see Extended Data Fig. 3 and Supplementary Note 8 for detailed descriptions of this behavior).
-When an influence is applied, the community semantic network deviates from its baseline behavior (Fig. \ref{fig:4}).
-The speed of this change increases with $\lambda_m$ and decreases with $\lambda_f$.
-When the influence is removed, the community semantic network returns to the baseline trajectory, but the speed of this return decreases with $\lambda_m$ and increases with $\lambda_f$.
-This behavior is consistent with all the influences that we tested.

-The alignment works like friction for both, initially the same and the initially far community semantic networks \ref{fig:4}b-c: it slows down the movement of the community semantic network relative to the general semantic network.
-Intuitively, this is because the alignment policy forces the community to focus on the topics that are already prevalent in its semantic network, effectively reinforcing the existing collective beliefs and resisting changes.

-This friction-like effect disappears instantly after the alignment is removed, and returns to its original trajectory, regardless of the memory strength (Fig. \ref{fig:4}d).
-This fast recovery suggests that although the alignment can keep the semantic network of the community in its current state, its effect is temporary and can be easily nullified by reverting the editorial policy.

-\subsection{Amplification}
+\subsubsection{Amplification}

-In some cases, an editor may overestimate the frequency of rare events, such as vaccine-related fatalities, that support conspiracy narratives which are not widely shared within the community.
-This represents amplification, editorial policies that emphasize topics that are currently deemed less important by the community.
+Consider the case where an editor overestimates the frequency of certain rare events, such as vaccine-related fatalities, that support conspiracy narratives which are not widely shared within the community.
+This represents amplification through editorial policies that emphasize topics the community currently deems less important.
 This exemplifies a form of selection bias by commission \cite{Rodrigo-Gines2024}.
 It can skew the perceived importance and urgency of these events within the community, leading to a distorted community semantic representation relative to the general semantic network.